-In clinical trials, diarrhea developed in 60 of 603 (10.0%) and 16 of 400 (4.0%) of patients treated with 200 mg Comtan and placebo, respectively.
+In clinical studies, diarrhea developed in 60 of 603 (10%) and 16 of 400 (4%) of patients treated with 200 mg Comtan and placebo, respectively.
 In patients treated with Comtan, diarrhea was generally mild to moderate in severity (8.6%) but was regarded as severe in 1.3%.
 Diarrhea resulted in withdrawal in 10 of 603 (1.7%) patients, 7 (1.2%) with mild and moderate diarrhea and 3 (0.5%) with severe diarrhea.
 Diarrhea generally resolved after discontinuation of Comtan.
 Two patients with diarrhea were hospitalized.
-Typically, diarrhea presents within 4 - 12 weeks after entacapone is started, but it may appear as early as the first week and as late as many months after the initiation of treatment.
+Typically, diarrhea presents within 4 weeks to 12 weeks after entacapone is started, but it may appear as early as the first week and as late as many months after the initiation of treatment.
 Diarrhea may be associated with weight loss, dehydration, and hypokalemia.

 If prolonged diarrhea is suspected to be related to Comtan, the drug should be discontinued and appropriate medical therapy considered.
 If the cause of prolonged diarrhea remains unclear or continues after stopping entacapone, then further diagnostic investigations including colonoscopy and biopsies should be considered.

-Comtan may potentiate the dopaminergic side effects of levodopa and may cause and/or exacerbate preexisting dyskinesia.
-Although decreasing the dose of levodopa may ameliorate this side effect, many patients in controlled trials continued to experience frequent dyskinesias despite a reduction in their dose of levodopa.
-The rates of withdrawal for dyskinesia were 1.5% and 0.8% for 200 mg Comtan and placebo, respectively.
+Comtan may potentiate the dopaminergic side effects of levodopa and may cause or exacerbate preexisting dyskinesia.
+Although decreasing the dose of levodopa may ameliorate this side effect, many patients in controlled studies continued to experience frequent dyskinesia despite a reduction in their dose of levodopa.
+The incidence of dyskinesia was 25% for treatment with Comtan and 15% for placebo.
+The incidence of study withdrawal for dyskinesia was 1.5% for 200 mg Comtan and 0.8% for placebo.

 Other Events Reported With Dopaminergic Therapy

-The events listed below are rare events known to be associated with the use of drugs that increase dopaminergic activity, although they are most often associated with the use of direct dopamine agonists.
+The events listed below are events associated with the use of drugs that increase dopaminergic activity.

-Cases of severe rhabdomyolysis have been reported with Comtan use.
-The complicated nature of these cases makes it impossible to determine what role, if any, Comtan played in their pathogenesis.
+Cases of severe rhabdomyolysis have been reported following the approval of Comtan.
+Although the reactions typically occurred while patients were treated with Comtan, the complicated nature of these cases makes it difficult to determine what role, if any, Comtan played in their pathogenesis.
 Severe prolonged motor activity including dyskinesia may account for rhabdomyolysis.
-One case, however, included fever and alteration of consciousness.
-It is therefore possible that the rhabdomyolysis may be a result of the syndrome described in Hyperpyrexia and Confusion (see PRECAUTIONS, Other Events Reported With Dopaminergic Therapy).
+Signs and symptoms include fever, alteration of consciousness, myalgia, increased values of creatine phosphokinase (CPK) and myoglobin (see PRECAUTIONS, Other Events Reported With Dopaminergic Therapy).

-Cases of a symptom complex resembling the neuroleptic malignant syndrome characterized by elevated temperature, muscular rigidity, altered consciousness, and elevated CPK have been reported in association with the rapid dose reduction or withdrawal of other dopaminergic drugs.
-Several cases with similar signs and symptoms have been reported in association with Comtan therapy, although no information about dose manipulation is available.
+Cases of a symptom complex resembling neuroleptic malignant syndrome (NMS) characterized by elevated temperature, muscular rigidity, altered consciousness, and elevated CPK have been reported in association with the rapid dose reduction or withdrawal of other dopaminergic drugs.
+In most of these cases, symptoms began after abrupt discontinuation of treatment with entacapone or reduction of its dose, or after the initiation of treatment with entacapone.
 The complicated nature of these cases makes it difficult to determine what role, if any, Comtan may have played in their pathogenesis.
 No cases have been reported following the abrupt withdrawal or dose reduction of entacapone treatment during clinical studies.

 Epidemiological studies have shown that patients with Parkinson's disease have a higher risk (2- to approximately 6-fold higher) of developing melanoma than the general population.
 Whether the increased risk observed was due to Parkinson's disease or other factors, such as drugs used to treat Parkinson's disease, is unclear.